christopheraue/m-ruby-concurrently/README.md

 Under the hood, concurrent procs are evaluated inside fibers.
 They can wait for readiness of I/O or a period of time (or the result of other concurrent evaluations).
-The interface can be compared to plain Ruby:
+The interface is comparable to plain Ruby:

 <table>
   <tr>